emtee40/APDE-wiki/Getting-Started.md

 ### Next Steps

-Now that you have mastered the basics of APDE, you may wish to move onto some more advanced topics:
+Now that you have mastered the basics of APDE, you may wish to move on to some more advanced topics:

  - [Installing Contributed Libraries](https://github.com/Calsign/APDE/wiki/Installing-Contributed-Libraries)
  - [Exporting as a Signed Package](https://github.com/Calsign/APDE/wiki/Exporting-as-a-Signed-Package)